esphome/esphome-docs/components/light/hbridge.rst

 .. note::

-    As we are switching the h-bridge in software, the light may glitch every so often when other tasks run on the MCU.
+    As we are switching the H-bridge in software, the light may glitch every so often when other tasks run on the MCU.

 See Also
 --------